Sheep in the Big City: Season 2 (2001–02)

+Merchandise

-Home media releases
+Home media

 The first season was available on iTunes.
 However, it was taken off of iTunes for unknown reasons.
 In the United Kingdom, three episodes (excluding the pilot) were released on a DVD in region 2 format.
 The pilot is on the Powerpuff Girls "Powerpuff Bluff" DVD and also on the Powerpuff Girls "Dream Scheme" VHS tape (although there was an intentional mislead on the back cover of the tape saying it has a bonus episode of fellow cartoon Courage the Cowardly Dog).

-In 2022, the series became available for streaming on HBO Max in Latin America (though a few episodes are missing).
-Both the English and Spanish dubs of the episodes can be found on there, and they are the original NTSC masters that haven't been seen since the show was taken off the air.
-These HBO Max Latin America Rips have since been made available for American viewers through Google Drive ports, both the original English versions and the Spanish dubs.
+In 2022, most of the series became available for streaming on HBO Max in Latin America with both English and Spanish dubs available.

+Toys and promotions

+In July 2000, Lisa Richardson, then-Vice President of Entertainment Marketing at Turner Network Sales, announced a promotion for Sheep in the Big City as part of a larger advertising effort for Turner Broadcasting System.
+From May 28 until July 8, 2001, Subway restaurants promoted Sheep in the Big City by including one of four toys based on characters from the series in their Subway Kids' Pak meals in the United States and Canada.

 Other appearances

+Sheep and Swanky appear as playable characters in Cartoon Network Speedway (2003).

 Sheep has a cameo role in the OK K.O.!
-Let's Be Heroes crossover special "Crossover Nexus", as one of the many Cartoon Network heroes who is summoned and defeated by Strike.
+Let's Be Heroes crossover special "Crossover Nexus" (2018) as one of the many Cartoon Network heroes who is summoned and defeated by Strike.